Jayasurya07-B/demo/README.md

                           My family is  kind and funny and understandable members.AS i am a single child .
 So my parents are so friendly and soft.Especially my father he is always my first firend.since my both parents leave for work .So my grandparents take care of me.I love my grandma so much .
+ROLE MODEL
+       My role model is Thomas alva edison.He had done many valuable experiments.
+And no one believed him for the creation of the bulb.He had been teased because people did not beleived him .
+Ultimately failing thousand time .He found the revolution of the electrical technology.And also ronaldo also my role model.